MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-task-modules.md

 Task modules are useful for initiating and completing tasks or displaying rich information, such as videos or Power Business Intelligence (BI) dashboards.
 A pop-up experience is often more natural for users initiating and completing tasks compared to a tab or a conversation-based bot experience.

 Task modules build on the foundation of Microsoft Teams tabs.
 They're essentially a tab inside a pop-up window.
-They use the same TeamsJS library, so if you have built a tab you're already familiar with creating a task module.
+They use the same Microsoft Teams JavaScript client library (TeamsJS), so if you have built a tab you're already familiar with creating a task module.

 Task modules can be invoked in three ways: